pedroke/ZigWaterMeter/README.md

 - Add reporting of battery voltage.
 - Find suitable enclosures for the main unit and the sensor.

-It can be used with watermeters with the counter wheel with reflective area.
+<p>It can be used with watermeters with the counter wheel with reflective area.</p>
 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/watermeter.jpg" width="300px">

-The following cc2530 module is recommended:
+<p>The following cc2530 module is recommended:</p>
 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/module.jpg" width="300px">

 Wiring diagram of the sensor unit: